-(1) Excludes fair value adjustments and reversal of revaluation decrements,
+(1) Excludes fair value adjustments and reversal of revaluation decrements, net gain/(loss) on sale of assets and the net share of interests in joint ventures and associates.

 (2) Refer Notes 6-8 inclusive.

 Also excludes any real estate and land for resale not expected to be sold in the next 12 months.